artnum/W.E.E.D/README.md

 in pain trying to figure out what's wrong.
 So this section is, at this time, the only human written part.
 The rest is all Grok.

+### Usefulness

+After some trying, I found that's much more cool than I thought before.
+First, instead of black listing what you don't want to be served, you white list what you want to be served.
+It feels sane.
+This might a legit idea in the end.
+Also, with the good automation, you produce the right blob to be served (sure there is something to do with git and that thing).
+By putting the header at the end, it would be easy to add file into it.
+So it would be a legit way to put uploaded file into it, served from outside of the root directory and without ways to "execute" the uploaded file.

 ### Name

 **W.E.E.D.** — **W**hole-site **E**nclosed **E**xportable **D**isk-image.